 The Beginnings of Blackjack Card Counting

 My first introduction to the concept of card counting in blackjack came via the movie ’21’.
 My friend John Ha (an amazing magician) was the second person to bring this idea to my attention.
-Curiosity led me to research its legality, debunking myths along the way.
-Contrary to popular belief, in both Canada and the USA, courts have ruled that card counting isn’t cheating; it’s simply using your brain to play within the rules that casinos provide.
-It’s a strategy game where you calculate advantages based on the cards in play—a concept foundational to both blackjack and business.
-Like most things in life, it takes studying and practice to master.
+Curiosity led me to research its legitimacy and legality.
+The first misconception is that card counting is cheating; it’s simply using your brain to play within the rules that casinos provide.

 The Basics: Strategy and Deviations

-Card counting isn’t merely about keeping track of cards; it’s about knowing when to deviate from basic strategy based on the composition of the deck and managing your bankroll.
 These strategic decisions, known as “deviations”, mirror the choices entrepreneurs face—when to pivot, when to seize an opportunity, and when to manage risk.
 For instance, while basic strategy advises against splitting a pair of 10s, in certain card counting scenarios where the decks are flush with high cards, splitting is the optimal move.
-This approach challenges conventional wisdom the blackjack table, much like innovative business strategies can disrupt industries.

 Challenges in the Game and Business

-Casinos, naturally, aren’t fond of winning players.
 Their responses—from changing the way you are allowed to play blackjack, such as like flat-betting you, to outright banning successful players—mirror the challenges that us entrepreneurs face when we disrupt markets.
 The shift from hospitality to hostility underscores the risks inherent in seeking an edge, whether in blackjack or in business.

 Lessons in Risk and Reward

-Success in blackjack card counting, much like in business, hinges on meticulous risk assessment and effective money management.
 The parallels are evident: you need both the strategic foresight to understand the game (or market) and the financial resources to sustain operations.
 Neglecting either jeopardizes your chances of success.
 Just as a card counter must carefully manage their bankroll to withstand inevitable downturns, a business must allocate capital wisely to weather economic fluctuations and seize growth opportunities.

 Insights from 'Blackjack Apprenticeship' Card Counting Lessons